allebone/help.omni.af.mil/docs/PEX/Scheduling.md

     5. RPA Unit.
 Select the box for “Create MSN as RPA MSN”.
 This sets different logic on the missions add and allows the use of the RPA Scheduler module.

     6. Auto No-Go.
 The MB includes a manual No-Go process, not linked to the Go/No-Go module in PEX.
-Enable Auto No-Go to mark all your people as No-Go on the MB until you manual y check them as Go.
+Enable Auto No-Go to mark all your people as No-Go on the MB until you manually check them as Go.
 This feature is used in our tail number denial process.

     7. Auto Sortie Numbering.
 The “Enable Auto Sortie \#/Line \#” adds a sortie number and line number to each sortie.
 Enter the starting Line Number.
 When you add sorties, PEX wil number them for you.